averemee-si/oracdc/doc/KAFKA-CONNECT.md

 `a2.asm.reconnect.ms` - The time interval in milleseconds after which a reconnection to Oracle ASM occurs, including the re-creation of the Oracle connection.
 Default - 604,800,000 ms (one week)

+`a2.asm.privilege` - The privilege used to connect to the ASM instance.
+Can be 'sysasm' or 'sysdba'.
+Defaults to -  'sysasm'

 `a2.ssh.hostname` - FQDN or IP address of the remote server with redo log files

 `a2.ssh.port` - SSH port of the remote server with redo log files.
 Default - 22